Matrix Decomposition and Applications: Gradient Descent

 \section{Gradient Descent}

+In Algorithms~\ref{alg:als}, \ref{alg:als-regularizer}, and \ref{alg:als-regularizer-missing-entries}, we minimize the loss function through the inversion of matrices (e.g., using LU decomposition).
+The reality, however, is frequently far from straightforward, particularly in the big data era of today.
+As data volumes explode, the size of the inversion matrix will grow at a pace proportional to the cube of the number of samples, which poses a great challenge to the storage and computational resources.
+This complexity has led to the ongoing development of gradient-based optimization techniques.
+Among these, the \textit{gradient descent (GD)} method and its variant, the \textit{stochastic gradient descent (SGD)} method, are among the simplest, fastest, and most efficient methods \citep{lu2022gradient}.
+These methods are particularly effective for solving convex optimization problems.
+We now provide a more detailed explanation of their underlying principles.

-In Equation~\eqref{equation:als-ori-all-wz}, we obtain the column-by-column update directly from the full matrix way in Equation~\eqref{equation:als-regular-final-all} (with regularization considered).
-Now let's see what's behind the idea.
-Following Equation~\eqref{equation:als-regularion-full-matrix}, the loss under the regularization:
+In Equation~\eqref{equation:als-ori-all-wz}, we derived the column-by-column update rules directly from the full matrix approach outlined in Equation~\eqref{equation:als-regular-final-all} (with regularization taken into account).
+To understand the underlying concept, consider the loss function with regularization, as given by Equation~\eqref{equation:als-regularion-full-matrix}.
+When minimizing the loss in \eqref{equation:als-regularion-full-matrix} with respect to $\bz_n$, we can break down the loss as follows: